 Constructing a container SCIF takes a little extra creativity and ingenuity because it’s built within a much smaller space, needs to meet many of the same needs (e.g., workstations, HVAC, acoustic doors, a minimum ceiling height) yet has to be as light as possible for transportation.

-When choosing a container SCIF over a traditionally constructed SCIF, it’s important to look at both the benefits and the drawbacks to see if this is the best option for your company.
+When choosing a container SCIF over a traditionally constructed facility, it’s important to look at both the benefits and the drawbacks to see if this is the best option for your company.

 The Benefits of a Container SCIF